EfremMic/Decorators/README.md

 - `Decorator` class: Serves as the base class for all decorators, implementing the `Component` interface.
 - Concrete decorator classes: Implement specific behaviors and add functionalities to the core component.

-## Usage

-You can use the Decorator pattern to enhance the behavior of objects in a flexible and reusable way.
-Here's an example of how to use the Decorator pattern:

-// Create a core component (e.g., a simple text component) Component textComponent = new TextComponent("Hello, World!");

-// Wrap it with decorators to add extra functionality Component decoratedComponent = new BoldDecorator(new ItalicDecorator(textComponent));

-// Call operations on the decorated component string result = decoratedComponent.Render();
-Console.WriteLine(result);
 </p>